alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 # Welcome to the official documentation for the Jovial Assembler
-This documentation will provide an overview of the Jovial Assembler, including the features it provides, the syntax it uses, and how to use it to write programs for the HP-16C and the JRPN HP-16C Simulator.
+This documentation will provide an overview of the Jovial Assembler, including the features it provides, the syntax it uses, and how to use it to write programs for the HP-16C, the JRPN HP-16C Simulator, and the HP16C Emulator.

 Please note that this documentation is a work in progress and will be updated as the Jovial Assembler project progresses.
 If you have any questions or suggestions for the documentation (or the project in general), please feel free to reach out.